 Next is Passo Pordoi, one of the classic Dolomites climbs, build in 1904 has a total of 33 switchbacks from Arabba, the side we are climbing.
 At the top, there is a monument commemorating the riders that have crossed in the first position every time the Giro d’Italia has gone through it, around 40 times since the first time it was used in 1940.

-After some time at the top of Passo Pordoi, we will descent to Canazei and continue down the valley until the start of the Passo Costalunga, from there we will descent towards Bolzano via the Passo Nigra, a much nicer and quieter road.
+After some time at the top of Passo Pordoi, we will descend to Canazei and continue down the valley until the start of the Passo Costalunga, from there we will descend towards Bolzano via the Passo Nigra, a much nicer and quieter road.

 Our accommodation in Bolzano is on the slopes of the vineyards, a beautiful setting.